twofingerrightclick/svdoever.github.io/src/pages/sitecore-93-custom-theme-with-SXA-CLI.md

 - The scriban file is uploaded as a variant item and does not need additional settings like a tag
 - When there are multiple variant items their order will be alphabetical

-There is a Visual studio Code extension available for Scriban by [Adam Najmanowicz](https://twitter.com/adamnaj) called **Sitecore Scriban**: _This extension allows to colorize Sitecore Experience Accelerator Scriban-Html scripts following the syntax of the scriban templating language with SXA extensions_
+There is a Visual Studio Code extension available for Scriban by [Adam Najmanowicz](https://twitter.com/adamnaj) called **Sitecore Scriban**: _This extension allows to colorize Sitecore Experience Accelerator Scriban-Html scripts following the syntax of the scriban templating language with SXA extensions_

 You can study the source code of this extension to see information on the Sitecore specific objects available to you.
 There is also the Sitecore documentation section [Scriban templates](https://doc.sitecore.com/developers/sxa/93/sitecore-experience-accelerator/en/scriban-templates.html) available.